lennartcl/shellsync/README.md

 Execute a command, parse the result as JSON.

-### sh.handleSignals(): void
+### sh.handleSignals({timeout = null}): void

 Disable processing of SIGINT/TERM/QUIT signals.
-Also, process any pending signals.
+Optionally accepts a `timeout` in milliseconds

+When invoked, any signals pending since the last invocation get processed.

 ### sh.handleSignalsEnd(): void

 Re-enable processing of SIGINT/TERM/QUIT signals.

-Also, process any pending signals.
+When invoked, any signals pending since the last invocation get processed.

 ### sh.mock(pattern, [command]): void